-Conditions were awesome for your group's drift dive - more than 25 metres of visibility on a warm and sunny day.
-You splashed in as a group and quickly drop to 20 metres, levelling off and then drifting along a beautiful wall, teeming with coral and fish.
+Conditions were awesome for your group's drift dive - more than 30 metres of visibility on a warm and sunny day.
+You splashed in as a group and quickly drop to 20 metres, levelling off and then drifting along a beautiful soft coral wall, teeming with fish.

 As one of the first of the group to reach the planned depth, you watch as the other divers join up.
-The difference between the more novice divers and the experienced divers becomes apparent as they reach drifting depth.
-The less experienced divers halt their descent by turning vertical, kicking and putting the hammer down on their BCD inflators.
+The difference between the more novice and the experienced scuba divers becomes apparent as they reach drifting depth.
+The less experienced halt their descent by turning vertical, kicking and grab and use their BCD inflators.
 The experienced divers stay horizontal and, without any apparent change in what they were doing, simply stop descending.
-It's amazing to watch.
+It's fascinating to watch.

 Then as you drift along, the novice divers fluctuate as much as 1 or 2 metres, constantly adjusting their BCDs.
 The experienced scuba divers had very little depth change, except when they want to look at something.

-This is the difference between buoyancy control and Peak Performance Buoyancy control.
-One way to master buoyancy is by diving frequently, but a better way is to train for it, like with the PADI Peak Performance Buoyancy Specialty diver course, starting with the Peak Performance Buoyancy Adventure Dive in the Advanced Open Water Diver course.
-Join the upper echelons of dive proficiency; distinguish yourself with first-class buoyancy control!
+This is the difference between buoyancy control and Peak Performance Buoyancy control, and you can achieve it too.
+One way to master buoyancy is by diving frequently, but a better way is to train for it, like with the PADI Peak Performance Buoyancy Specialty programme, starting with the Peak Performance Buoyancy Adventure Dive in the Advanced Open Water Diver course.
+Join the upper echelons of dive proficiency; distinguish yourself with top-class buoyancy control!

-PADI's Peak Performance Buoyancy programme is the perfect opportunity to hone your buoyancy skills and a great way to get the benefits of peak performance buoyancy.
-Perfect your buoyancy and you'll have longer dives due to better air use, you'll save your energy, and you'll learn about environmentally friendly diving techniques to conserve our precious marine environment.
+PADI's Peak Performance Buoyancy class is the perfect opportunity to hone your buoyancy skills and a great way to get the benefits of peak performance buoyancy.
+Perfect your buoyancy and you'll have longer dives due to better air use, you'll save your energy, you can observe aquatic life without disturbing it, and you'll learn about environmentally friendly diving techniques to conserve our precious marine environment.
 Your programme will include 2 open water dives, which may be conducted in just 1 day.

-Some of the topics covered in your PPB programme are weight position and distribution, streamlining, use of weighting guidelines, positioning and distributing weight for comfort and desired body position, visualisation techniques prior to dives, buoyancy checks, establishing neutral buoyancy and hovering during all segments of a scuba dive.
+Some of the topics covered in your PPB programme are weight position and distribution for perfect balance, streamlining and trim to save energy, use of weighting guidelines, buoyancy checks to determine the exact weight that you need, positioning and distributing weight for comfort and desired body position, visualisation techniques prior to dives, efficient of use of air, establishing neutral buoyancy and hovering - vertical or horizontal - during all segments of a scuba dive.
+You will receive a PADI Peak Performance Buoyancy paperback manual and watch the Peak Performance Buoyancy video.

 Number of Dives: 2